-This excellent sculpture of Murano art glass has been skillfully crafted with pink, translucent Opalino glass and Sommerso clear glass casing.
+This excellent sculpture of Murano art glass has been skilfully crafted with pink, translucent Opalino glass and Sommerso clear glass casing.

 The form and expression of the fish is vibrant, as if it has been captured in a playful mid-dart motion against the clear glass rock base.
 This piece has been attributed to the Seguso glassworks from the fish's characteristically rounded dorsal fin, mouth and eyes.